Dr. Anna Trebits

 Project list of ongoing studies now inviting BA and MA thesis applications

-2) Confidence, presence, self-regulation and expertise in EFL teacher trainees.
+4) Confidence, presence, self-regulation and expertise in secondary school students and EFL teacher trainees.

-3) Multilingualism and heritage language use in young adults.
+5) Multilingualism and heritage language use in children, teenagers and young adults.

 BA and MA Thesis Supervision

 I am interested in receiving BA and MA theses that match my research interests (see list above).

 In addition, I will need the following information about the planned thesis:

 - Main focus of the thesis (i.e., main research goals, research question(s), or thesis statement)

 Bilingualism, multilingualism, bilingual/imersion education, individual differences in L2 learning, socioeconomic status and multilingualism, pragmatics, study-abroad, corpus linguistics, academic writing, ESL materials writing and development, anxiety and personality types in EFL, self-assessment of future EFL teachers, assessment in EFL, age of L2 acquisition and ultimate attainment, cognitive processes in L2 learning.

 - Habilitation/Book Project: Environmental factors in cognitive and linguistic development: Socioeconomic status and multilingualism